christianbirchler-org/sdc-scissor/README.md

-  booktitle={2022 IEEE 29th International Conference on Software Analysis, Evolution and Reengineering (SANER)}, title={Cost-effective Simulationbased Test Selection in Self-driving Cars Software with SDC-Scissor}, year={2022},
+  booktitle={2022 IEEE 29th International Conference on Software Analysis, Evolution and Reengineering (SANER)}, title={Cost-effective Simulationbased Test Selection in Self-driving Cars Software with SDC-Scissor}, year={2022}, doi={to appear}
 }

 @article{Birchler2022Single,
-  author = {Birchler, Christian and Khatiri, Sajad and Derakhshanfar, Pouria and Panichella, Sebastiano and Panichella, Annibale}, title = {Single and Multi-objective Test Cases Prioritization for Self-driving Cars in Virtual Environments}, year = {2022}, publisher = {Association for Computing Machinery}, journal = {ACM Transactions on Software Engineering and Methodology (TOSEM)}, doi = {to appear}
+  author={Birchler, Christian and Khatiri, Sajad and Derakhshanfar, Pouria and Panichella, Sebastiano and Panichella, Annibale}, title={Single and Multi-objective Test Cases Prioritization for Self-driving Cars in Virtual Environments}, year={2022}, publisher={Association for Computing Machinery}, journal={ACM Transactions on Software Engineering and Methodology (TOSEM)}, doi={to appear}
 }
 ```